siberianfox/tinygwiki/TinyG-Developer-Notes.md

   AVR/GNU LINKER
     General:
-      Check the `use vprintf library (-Wl,-u,vprintf)` box
+      Check the "use vprintf library (-Wl,-u,vprintf)" box (last box)

     Libraries: make sure these lines exist:
        printf_flt
        libm

  IN THE DEVICE TAB
-  The DEVICE should be ATxmega192A3 (or whatever you are using)
+  The DEVICE should say ATxmega192A3 (or whatever you are using)

 </pre>